ScottGuymer/scottguymer/content/post/azurechallenge-leeds.md

 We made some pretty decent performance tweaks to our platform.
 We tuned the Kubernetes resource request and limits to pack more instances into our servers.
 We also made sure that we had pre-scaled our service to take the load and made the autoscaler scale up the service more aggressively.

-On the Azure side we made sure that our EventHub was scaled up to a decent amount of throughput units and that auto inflating was enabled to inflate to the maximum possible.
+On the Azure side we made sure that our services were tuned to handle the load test.
+We spent a lot of time looking at the metrics and tweaking the settings.

-We quickly figured out that cosmos was still our big bottleneck.
-So we did some tweaking of the partitioning to make it partition and get more throughput.
-That should get us some more performance.
+We quickly figured out that the persistence was still our big bottleneck.
+So we did some tweaking of the config to try get more throughput.
+That should get us some more performance from the front end.
 Time for another load test..
 This was going to be good...

 ![](/uploads/2018/03/29/photofinish.jpg)